 Spider-Man: Homecoming picks up immediately after where Civil War left off, with Peter Parker still euphoric over his fight against 50% of the Avengers.
 Homecoming introduces a few new characters to Peter’s world, including best friend Ned (based partially on Miles Morales’s best friend in the comics, Ganke Lee, and Ned Leeds, from the original Amazing Spider-Man comics) and future love interest, Michelle, who goes by her initials MJ.
 (According to Marvel, this is not the same character as Mary-Jane Watson, and is instead a wink and a nod to the fans.
 Regardless of who she is or isn’t, Zendaya has created a strong and funny character in the role of Michelle/MJ and she plays off Holland’s awkward Peter Parker masterfully.)
 Spidey battles Michael Keaton as the Vulture, and Robert Downey Jr. has a $10 million cameo as Iron-Man.
 Also showing up in cameo form is Donald Glover as Aaron Davis, aka The Prowler, aka Miles Morales’s Uncle, aka Childish Gambino, but so far, Miles has only shown up in animated form (more on that a little further down).
 Special nod towards Tony Revolori, who shines as Peter’s obnoxious nemesis Flash Thompson.
 Homecoming showcases Holland’s expert performance at being an awkward geek and a wise-cracking superhero.
 Missing from the Maguire/Garfield films were those moments in the comics when Spider-Man makes a trademark quip (or two, or eight) during the fight with the villain.
 The audience also gets much more screen time with Spider-Man in-costume as the origin of his powers (and the explanation for where this bright red and blue suit magically appears from) have already been satisfactorily explained in Civil Warand the movies, TV shows, cartoons, and comic books that have come before it.
 The MCU seems tired of retreading long, overplayed origin stories at this point and we’re now bee-lining into original stories with our heroes.
 No complaints here!

 Spider-Man’s next MCU appearance would be the massive Avengers: Infinity War in 2018, and the following year’s Avengers: Endgame.
 In Infinity War, Spidey heads to space with Iron-Man and Doctor Strange where he meets up with the Guardians of the Galaxy to battle Thanos.
 Star Lord goes off-script and Thanos defeats the team in space before heading to Earth to complete his collection of Infinity Stones.
-With the snap of his fingers, Thanos breaks the heart of every person in the theater as they witness Peter Parker dissolve into dust in Tony Stark’s arms.
+With the snap of his fingers, Thanos breaks the heart of every person in the theater as they watch Peter Parker dissolve into dust in Tony Stark’s arms.
 Five years of movie time (and one very long real year) pass when Endgame picks up again as the remaining Avengers devise a plan to travel into the past and borrow the Infinity Stones from previous MCU films.
 (Endgame is also the final film with a Stan Lee cameo.)
 The Avengers snap-back everyone dusted by Thanos, who’s past self shows up to try the whole snapping plan again.
 Spider-Man joins the Avengers and everyone else from every MCU film (sans Natalie Portman?) as they fight the big purple guy once more and his massive army of Chitauri.
 Tony Stark sacrifices himself to save the world, proclaiming once again that he is Iron-Man.
 The Earth’s Mightiest Heroes hold a funeral for their friend.

 Spider-Man: Far from Home once again picks up just days after the events of the previous film, coining the disappearance and reappearance of those affected by Thanos’s snap as “the blip.”
 Conveniently, all of Peter’s classmates are blipped, so they all return for the sequel.
 The class takes a little field trip to Europe, where Spider-Man meets a version of Nick Fury and Maria Hill, and encounters new BFF Quentin Beck/new arch-nemesis Mysterio.
 Spider-Man is given special Tony Stark designed spectacles, called E.D.I.T.H., that can summon killer drones and hack smartphones.
 Peter also self-designs a new black and red suit in a homage to the original Iron-Man suit design montage, complete with “Back in Black” soundtrack.
 (Happy gets the reference.)
 By the end of the film Peter’s secret identity is now known by Happy Hogan, Aunt May, Ned, MJ, Mysterio, everyone working at S.H.I.E.L.D, everyone fired from Stark Industries, and, oh right, the entire planet, as J. Jonah Jameson shares Beck’s final parting words with all of New York: “Spider-Man’s name is Peter Parker!”